uc-cdis/gen3.org/content/products/data-meshes.md

 ---
-identifier: products/data-hubs
+identifier: products/data-meshes
-title: Gen3 - Products - Data Hubs
+title: Gen3 - Products - Data Meshes
-linktitle: /products/data-hubs
+linktitle: /products/data-meshes
 date: 2021-01-08
+aliases: /products/data-ecosystems
 g3Teaser:
-  title: Gen3 Data Hubs
+  title: Gen3 Data Meshes
   detail: A data mesh (aka data ecosystem) consists of two or more data commons, data repositories, knowledgebases, and applications over a common set of services (called mesh services).
-A data hub can search and discover data from across the mesh and move the data to a Gen3 Workspace for exploring and analyzing the data.
+A optional data hub can search and discover data from across the mesh and move the data to a Gen3 Workspace for exploring and analyzing the data.
-  para1: Typically, the data itself remains in the data repository, data commons, or other data platform in the mesh, but the metadata for the data is replicated in the data hub.
-Data hubs often are connected to workspaces or analysis environments operated by the data hub so the data can be analyzed.
+  para1: In a healthy data ecosystem, one finds multiple data commons, data repositories, knowledgebases, and other sources of data alongside cloud-computing platforms for large-scale processing of data and data portals, cloud-based workspaces, Jupyter notebooks and other applications for exploring and analyzing data.
 g3Feature:
   f1:
     title: Gen3 Mesh Services